shrey141102/PythonProjects/README.md

 ### Memory Tiles
 Test your photographic memory with this cool nostalgic game of matching same pair of tiles.
 A good project for learning tkinter in python for GUI and game logic.

+### Screen Recorder
+This is a simple Python script that can record your screen to a video file.

 ## Intermediate Level Projects